radcamp/radcamp.github.io/NYC2019/RADCamp-PartII-Day1-AM.md

 ### Fastq format
 The first step of any RADSeq assembly is to inspect your raw data to estimate overall quality.
+Your input data will be in fastQ format, usually ending in `.fq`, `.fastq`, `.fq.gz`, or `.fastq.gz`.
+The file(s) may be compressed with gzip so that they have a .gz ending, but they do not need to be.

-We began first with a visual inspection, but of course we can only visually inspect a very tiny proportion of the total data.
+We begin first with a visual inspection, but of course we can only visually inspect a very tiny proportion of the total data.